ruohongrosellew/ruohongrosellew/README.md

 ### Hello world👋

 - 👋 Hi, I’m Ruohong (Roselle)
-- 💙 I'm a sophomore (rising junior) undergrad student **@UC Berkeley💙💛🐻(UC🥦)**.
+- 💙 I'm a junior undergrad student **@UC Berkeley💙💛🐻(UC🥦)**.
 My major is EECS (Electrical Engineering and Computer Science) and bioengineering (computational biology concentration).
 I decide to double major beacuse I want to learn more in the interdisciplinary field between computer science and bioengineering.
 I'm currently interested in computational biology and especially its application in the clinical and medical field.
 I also enjoy coding and learning new stuff in the computer science field.
 - I'm currently an undergraduate researcher at the Dean Lab (UCSF) researching *Gardnrella vaginalis*, *Chlamydia trachomatis*, other STIs and the human vaginal community state types (CSTs).

 **My toolbox:**